saefullohmaslul/ml-ds-bootcamp/README.md

-# Learn NumPy, Pandas, Matplotlib, Sci-kit Learn
+# Learn NumPy, Pandas, Matplotlib, Scikit Learn

 ## How to use this notebook